bh3791/NHibernate.Vertica/README.md

 Dependent DLLs are referenced from nuget where possible.
 Also requires the installation of the Vertica 7 ADO.NET Driver (Vertica.Data) available at http://www.vertica.com/.

+NUGET
+This package is available at Nuget, https://www.nuget.org/packages/NHibernate.Vertica/